YenLover/Yenten-Paper-Wallet/README.md

 # Yenten-Paper-Wallet
-Paper Wallet Generator for Yenten.
+Paper Wallet Generator for Yenten (YTN).
 Create your own paper wallet in a few easy steps : Generate, Print and Fold!

 Run the code on github :
 https://YenLover.github.io/Yenten-Paper-Wallet/